knative/test-infra/infra/gcp/README.md

 # Knative GCP Infrastructure

-We use terraform to manage our Google Cloud infrastructure.
+We use Terraform to manage our Google Cloud infrastructure.

 - [knative-dns](./dns)